tetracorp/task-force/docs/_posts/2023-10-22-combat-mechanics.md

 - Hard: +1
 - Mega: +2

-Additionally, Defence Factor is set exactly to that value; e.g. on Mega difficulty, all enemies will have a Defence Factor of 2.
+The exception is Defence Factor, which is set exactly to that value; e.g. on Mega difficulty, all enemies will have a Defence Factor of 2.

 ### Combat mechanics